jglaspey/lost-valley-image-manager/README.md

-# Google Drive Image Processor
+# Lost Valley Image Manager

-An automated batch processing system that discovers, analyzes, and catalogs media files from Google Drive using local AI vision models.
-Built specifically for permaculture communities to transform poorly organized collections of thousands of images and videos into a searchable, well-categorized asset library.
+Full-stack app that discovers, analyzes, and catalogs media files from Google Drive with AI metadata, and serves a searchable gallery.
+Production runs on Railway.

 ## Features